Do you take something to crochet with you on holiday?

 From the question, "Do you also take something to crochet with you on holiday", it also emerged that something to crochet is taken everywhere.
 For example, there is some crochetting on the train, in the waiting room of the doctor or the hospital, during trips with the car or during swimming lessons.

-Crochet hook on a plane?
+Taking a crochet hook on a plane?

 But what if you go on holiday by plane?
 Can you then take your expensive metal crochet hook with you on the plane as hand luggage?
 There is a very short answer to that: No. A crochet hook is a metal object with a sharp point.